NOAA-ORR-ERD/WebGnomeClient/doc/views.rst

 **Note that if the model was initially set up using the Fate Wizard, clicking Setup View will return the user to that more simplified interface.**

-The inidvidual panels in Setup View have icons that can be clicked to create components (plus icon), edit components (pencil icon), and delete components (trashcan icon).
+The individual panels in Setup View have icons that can be clicked to create components (:fa:`plus`), edit components (:fa:`pencil`), and delete components (:fa:`trash`).
 In some panels, multiple components can be added.
 For example, there may be more than one data source for winds or currents available.
 Once created, components will show up in a list at the bottom of the panel.
 The Edit icon can then be used to modify parameters unique to that component (e.g. in the case of a wind or current, parameters include being able to extrapolate the data).
 The checkbox next to the component name is used to turn the component on/off in the model run.
 The clock icon shows whether the component's time range is valid (green), semi-valid (yellow), or invalid (red) when compared to the model's time range.

 .. image:: setup_view.png